DhruvKinger/OnlineQuiz/README.md

 ## Furture Scope:
 * Cross Platform Apps for the Project, so that the Online Quiz is easily accessible to user easily anywhere and they can give their Quiz whenever they want to do that so.
 *	We can check location from GPS that from which location the new user has given the test and can keep a track of all the records.
-* The system could also be enhanced by adding the IBM Cloud to detect the intensity of the fire by Vision API in order to give accurate results.
+* The system could also be enhanced by adding the Machine Learning to the Project for future use.
-* If Govt Approves it can be enhanced and made a global App.
+* Further on Microsoft Azure Cognitive Services csn be added to the project too.